Comparison of random field discretizations for high-resolution Bayesian parameter identification in finite element elasticity: Numerical comparison of parameter representations

-The data obtained by solving Equations \eqref{eq:linear_elasticity} with these profile as input is subsequently perturbed by noise according to Equation \eqref{eq:noise}.
 For the prior-sampled ground truth we perform the experiment with a value of $\sigma_F = 10^{-8}$, which corresponds to a measurement error on the order of $1\%$.
 This value enables a reasonably large step size in the MCMC routines and thus provides good mixing to compare the efficiency of the three approaches.
 The piecewise constant ground truth experiment uses a smaller value of $\sigma_F = 10^{-9}$ to perform a comparison between the methods in the case of a more strongly peaked likelihood.

 For each of the three representations, the multilevel MCMC algorithm is used with pCN proposal moves.
 Here we choose subsampling rates $\tau_{\ell} = 100$ for $\ell = 1$ and $\tau_{\ell} = 5$ for $\ell > 1$.
 The pCN proposal moves use a step size of $\beta = 10^{-1}$ for the prior-sampled experiment and $\beta = 10^{-2}$ for the piecewise constant experiment, to account for the more peaked likelihood in this case.
+These values were found to provide (approximately) minimal value of the autocorrelation of the coarsest chain in the multilevel hierarchy for all three representations.
+For simplicity the step sizes at finer levels $\ell>0$ are chosen equal to the one at the coarsest level.
 We carry out the multilevel MCMC method for each representation on 10 parallel chains, each generating $1.5 \cdot 10^7$ coarsest level samples.

+For ease of implementation, each method is thus compared using the same number of samples.
+To validate that this leads to similarly converged chains and that sufficiently many samples are taken, for each representation the Gelman-Rubin statistic \cite{gelman_inference_1992} is calculated of the chain estimating the quantity of interest in Equation \eqref{eq:moment} at all levels.
+The estimates for both experiments are shown in Table \ref{tab:gelmanrubin}.

+The Gelman-Rubin statistic estimates the ratio between the within-chain and between-chain variances for multiple chain setups.
+Values close to 1 point to well-converged chains (typically $<1.1$ or $<1.01$ is aimed for).
+For all cases at all levels, we conclude based on this statistic that the chains have converged well, as all values are below 1.01, often considerably so.

 The multilevel MCMC method not only requires a hierarchy of grid resolutions, but also a hierarchy of parameter dimensions.
 To determine appropriate dimensions for the three sampling methods we follow the traditional assumption on the bound of the mean squared error $e(\widehat{Q}_{L\{N_{\ell}\}}^{\text{MC}})^2$ for a quantity of interest $Q$ in the multilevel algorithm: